Adventure Trip Leader

 - Must be 21 years of age or older by July 1st, 2020.

 - Must possess clean, valid U.S. driver’s license for the length of the position.
 Driving record must be approved prior to official acceptance.

-- Minimum Wilderness First Responder & CPR certification required.
-Certifications must be valid July 1st, 2018 through August 24, 2018 and actual, signed card/certification must be shown to Adventure Director prior to July 1st, 2018.
+- Minimum Wilderness First Aid & CPR certification required.
+Certifications must be valid June 30, 2019 through August 23, 2019 and actual, signed card/certification must be shown to Adventure Director prior to July 1st, 2018.

 - Experience working with kids ages 11-17 in an outdoor setting, or strong desire to gain experience in such an environment.

 - Able to hike 8-13 miles in rugged, uneven terrain per day with a pack weighing one third of one’s body weight and in good physical health overall.

 - Able to work well with a team of others and a co-leader on a one-to-one basis.